YaoGroup/ServerMantaince/README.md

 ![](https://i.imgur.com/sa6iVje.png)

 You may want to know that dragging the application to desktop can fast create the shortcut.
-For other thing, one can refer  to the [official wiki page](https://wiki.xfce.org/) or do some Google.
+For other tips/questions on using the xfce, one can refer to the [official wiki page](https://wiki.xfce.org/) or do some Google.

 #### Connection
 Assuming we are already under Princeton VPN service.